“Do you think maybe the reason people don’t respond to you is how you talk to them?”

 And I am wandering into the minefield of self-justified anger.
 This isn’t the job I applied for, isn’t the job I was hired for, and not only do I suck at it, but even my underwhelming level of competency leaves me with an overwhelming loss of mental energy.
 I used to look forward to going to work.
 Now I don’t want to get out of bed.
 My friends insist that I need to say something about it.
 I’m afraid of offering ultimatums.

 I don’t know what to do.
 I desperately wish I weren’t autistic and could just slide into the new position with the same ease that anyone else of my apparent intelligence could.
 And my unfairness button, always on a bit of a hair trigger, got activated, too.
 None of the other assistants had to change their positions, or schedules, or days.
 They all got to keep their three-day weekends.

 Today is my day off.
 I don’t want to work tomorrow.
 I need the sleep.

-Actually, what I need, more than anything, is for someone else there to understand what it’s like inside my head.
+Actually, what I need, more than anything, is for someone else there to understand what it’s like inside my head, inside the head of an autistic person.
 All of the effort I have to expend to perform at even this mediocre level.
 How hard this is on me, how demoralizing, to feel like this, to try as hard as I can and still come up short, putting in all of the effort I can and still failing in all the ways that matter, failing to control my emotions, failing to get better at this job, failing to see where the boundaries are to keep from crossing them, failing to bear up under the mental stress of feeling like a failure all the time.

 Inside, I can feel the cracks starting to form.
 I don’t know where my breakpoint is, exactly (thank you, autism, for my substandard interoception), but I know I’m getting close.
 And my friends are right; I need to say something to someone before I have a classic, full-blown meltdown at work because I can’t find a sharpie or something.